Almaty Botanical Garden: Location

 The garden is located in the southern part of Almaty at an altitude of 856–906 meters above sea level.
 Currently, its area is 103.6 hectares.

 Area

 At the time of its foundation in 1932, the garden's area was 108 hectares.
-In 2006, ir was 104 hectares.
+In 2006, it was 104 hectares.
 Nowadays, it is 103.6 hectares.
 After 2006, from the territory of the garden despite its status as a protected area, part of the garden area was alienated in an unknown way.

 Exposition

 As of 1982, the expositions (flora of Kazakhstan, the European part of the USSR, Siberia and the Far East, Crimea and the Caucasus, North America, East Asia) were arranged according to the botanical-geographical principle, and the placement of plants was according to the park-landscape principle.
 The collection contained over 7 thousand species of plants, varieties and forms, including flora of Kazakhstan - 375, foreign plants of the USSR - 453, foreign - 872.

 Botanical Garden had plant departments: flora and ecology, woody, decorative and floral, tropical, food and medicinal and technical reproduction and protection of introduced plants, and a laboratory of plant physiology and biology.
 Scientists develop the problem of introduction and acclimatization of plants in Kazakhstan, study plant resources of the Republic, identify and cultivate economically valuable species.
 They handed over for landscaping of the city more than 100 species, 46 forms and 15 varieties of plants of different geographical origin.

 Research Institute Main Botanical Garden coordinated the activities of 5 botanical gardens of Kazakhstan - Karaganda, Zhezkazgan, Altai, Iliysk and Mangyshlak.
 There was an exchange of scientific literature, planting material, seeds with 108 botanical gardens in 48 countries.

 Sak mound is located in the Main Botanical Garden of the National Academy of Sciences of the Republic of Kazakhstan, 600 meters south of the Botanical Garden management, 200 meters from the southwest greenhouse, to the right of the central alley, 800 meters above Timiryazev Street.